DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/data_collected/android.md

 The RUM Android SDK allows you to get the data you need to Datadog while considering user bandwidth impact.
 Below we describe how Datadog SDK batches and uploads events.

-- On _event collected_, Datadogs append uncompressed events to a batch file (using a tag-length-value, or TLV encoding format)
+- On _event collected_, Datadog appends uncompressed events to a batch file (using a tag-length-value, or TLV encoding format)
 - On _upload_ (when the batch is considered "closed"), Datadog:
   - Reads the batch and extract events
   - Drops redundant View events in RUM (no optimizations in other tracks)